 “The experiential component is so important, not only as a coping tool but as a different way of relating to yourself, relating to your own suffering, and relating to the world,” she said.
 “You don’t do that by thinking your way through; you do it by experiencing it differently.”

-Where You can Start
+Where You can Start with Self-compassion

 What sounds simple in words can be difficult in execution: how do you achieve a new experience?
-Through the therapy sessions, Handelman will explores both speaking and writing to place past experiences in a new light.
+Through the therapy sessions, Handelman explores both speaking and writing to place past experiences in a new light.

 An example: Imagine a difficult situation you have lived through.
 Think it through as you — what are your thoughts about it?
 Then, think it through as a compassionate friend.
 Detach yourself from your narrative and see it from their perspective.
 Does it change the story?
 Do you give the person in the story the benefit of the doubt?
 Do you consider alternative motivations and understandings of why things were done the way they were done?